Toll Brothers (NYSE:TOL) Upgraded at ValuEngine

-Toll Brothers (NYSE:TOL) was upgraded by equities researchers at ValuEngine from a “sell” rating to a “hold” rating in a research note issued on Monday, ValuEngine reports.
+ValuEngine upgraded shares of Toll Brothers (NYSE:TOL) from a sell rating to a hold rating in a research report report published on Monday, ValuEngine reports.

-Several other brokerages have also recently issued reports on TOL.
-Zacks Investment Research upgraded Toll Brothers from a “hold” rating to a “buy” rating and set a $44.00 price target for the company in a research note on Tuesday, August 18th.
-Barclays boosted their price target on Toll Brothers from $29.00 to $43.00 and gave the company an “underweight” rating in a research note on Thursday, August 27th.
-Credit Suisse Group initiated coverage on Toll Brothers in a research note on Wednesday, May 27th.
-They issued a “neutral” rating and a $31.00 price target for the company.
-Wedbush upped their target price on Toll Brothers from $45.00 to $53.00 and gave the stock an “outperform” rating in a research note on Wednesday, August 26th.
-Finally, Citigroup upped their target price on Toll Brothers from $34.00 to $38.00 and gave the stock a “neutral” rating in a research note on Wednesday, July 22nd.
-Five analysts have rated the stock with a sell rating, eight have issued a hold rating and five have given a buy rating to the stock.
-Toll Brothers presently has an average rating of “Hold” and an average price target of $40.53.
+Other equities research analysts have also recently issued research reports about the company.
+Royal Bank of Canada raised their price objective on Toll Brothers from $31.00 to $37.00 and gave the stock an outperform rating in a report on Friday, May 29th.
+Keefe, Bruyette & Woods raised Toll Brothers from a market perform rating to an outperform rating and increased their target price for the stock from $39.00 to $40.00 in a research report on Monday, June 29th.
+Barclays increased their target price on Toll Brothers from $29.00 to $43.00 and gave the stock an underweight rating in a research report on Thursday, August 27th.
+Credit Suisse Group initiated coverage on Toll Brothers in a research report on Wednesday, May 27th.
+They issued a neutral rating and a $31.00 target price on the stock.
+Finally, BTIG Research increased their target price on Toll Brothers from $27.00 to $36.00 in a research report on Thursday, August 27th.
+Five analysts have rated the stock with a sell rating, eight have given a hold rating and five have assigned a buy rating to the stock.
+The stock currently has a consensus rating of Hold and an average price target of $40.65.

-Institutional investors have recently modified their holdings of the business.
-Clearbridge Investments LLC boosted its position in shares of Toll Brothers by 124.9% during the 1st quarter.
-Clearbridge Investments LLC now owns 1,900 shares of the construction company’s stock worth $37,000 after purchasing an additional 1,055 shares in the last quarter.
-UBS Group AG lifted its position in Toll Brothers by 79.9% in the 2nd quarter.
-UBS Group AG now owns 276,502 shares of the construction company’s stock valued at $9,012,000 after acquiring an additional 122,769 shares in the last quarter.
-New Mexico Educational Retirement Board lifted its position in Toll Brothers by 23.7% in the 1st quarter.
-New Mexico Educational Retirement Board now owns 28,700 shares of the construction company’s stock valued at $552,000 after acquiring an additional 5,500 shares in the last quarter.
-Vigilant Capital Management LLC bought a new position in Toll Brothers in the 2nd quarter valued at about $178,000.
-Finally, Thrivent Financial for Lutherans lifted its position in Toll Brothers by 28.7% in the 1st quarter.
-Thrivent Financial for Lutherans now owns 43,432 shares of the construction company’s stock valued at $836,000 after acquiring an additional 9,674 shares in the last quarter.
-Hedge funds and other institutional investors own 82.26% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the company.
+Arkadios Wealth Advisors purchased a new position in shares of Toll Brothers during the 1st quarter valued at approximately $29,000.
+Clearbridge Investments LLC boosted its stake in shares of Toll Brothers by 124.9% during the 1st quarter.
+Clearbridge Investments LLC now owns 1,900 shares of the construction company’s stock valued at $37,000 after buying an additional 1,055 shares during the last quarter.
+Glenmede Trust Co.
+NA boosted its stake in shares of Toll Brothers by 20.6% during the 2nd quarter.
+Glenmede Trust Co.
+NA now owns 2,015 shares of the construction company’s stock valued at $65,000 after buying an additional 344 shares during the last quarter.
+Global Wealth Management Investment Advisory Inc. boosted its stake in shares of Toll Brothers by 30.2% during the 1st quarter.
+Global Wealth Management Investment Advisory Inc. now owns 3,450 shares of the construction company’s stock valued at $66,000 after buying an additional 800 shares during the last quarter.
+Finally, Captrust Financial Advisors purchased a new position in shares of Toll Brothers during the 2nd quarter valued at approximately $93,000.
+Institutional investors own 82.26% of the company’s stock.

 Toll Brothers, Inc, together with its subsidiaries, designs, builds, markets, sells, and arranges finance for detached and attached homes in luxury residential communities in the United States.
 The company operates in two segments, Traditional Home Building and City Living.
 It also designs, builds, markets, and sells homes in urban infill markets through Toll Brothers City Living.